 The North Carolina Senate and House of Representatives Page Programs provide the opportunity for students to find out firsthand how laws are made by helping in an individual senator’s or representative’s office.
 These pages must be between the ages of 15 (or in the ninth grade) and 18, must be in good academic standing in their schools and sponsored by a Representative or Senator.
 There are no program openings currently scheduled for the 2021-22 school year due to COVID concerns.

-The 2018 NCHE Governor’s Page week is October 15-18.
-Do NOT register at their online site.
-Instead, register here: https://form.jotform.com/82524909390159 .
-For additional information and a personal contact, connect with Page Program Coordinator Gianna Quilici at firstname.lastname@example.org or email@example.com or call her at 919-814-2080.
+The 2021 NCHE Governor’s Page week is October 11-14; currently planned as a virtual event.
+To register for the program, click https://form.jotform.com/212034003966144.
+For additional information and a personal contact, connect with Page Program Coordinator Gianna Quilici at firstname.lastname@example.org or email@example.com or call her at 919-814-2069.
 Participation is limited to 8 or 9 students.
 APPLICATION DEADLINE: SEPTEMBER 20, 2021.
 You should hear about acceptance into the program on or before September 25, 2021.

 NOTE: when you click on the Governor’s Page Program link below, the calendar that will appear shows October 11-14 “FULL.”
 That is just their way of showing that the week is reserved for homeschool students.